DataIntellectTech/q-REST/User_Guide.md

     }

 ## Query endpoint
-To call a KDB+ query using the rest interface the user will have a to pass a Json object which will comprise of three parts- `type`, `response` and `query`.
+To call a KDB+ query using the q-REST interface the user will have a to pass a Json object which will comprise of three parts- `type`, `response` and `query`.
 The `type` referes to whether the user wishes for the call to be sychronous or asynchronous, `response` refers to whether the user expects a response to be returned and `query` is the query the user wishes to run on the KDB+ instance.

 #### Query Request